HIP-Petrohemija: 2004–2021

 In 2004, HIP-Petrohemija became a joint-stock company after conversion of debts.
 In May 2009, HIP-Petrohemija went into the restructuring process; although being one of the largest exporters of Serbia, it posted net loss consistently since 2004.

 In June 2014, it was estimated that HIP-Petrohemija has debt of 265 million euros to the Serbian oil company Naftna Industrija Srbije (NIS), and together with debt to the Serbian state-owned gas company Srbijagas owes more than half a billion euros.
 At the time, the indebted HIP-Petrohemija had 1,760 employees.
 From 2016 to 2018, Srbijagas has recapitalized HIP-Petrohemija.

 In August 2017, debts of HIP-Petrohemija were converted into shares, with the Government of Serbia being the majority shareholder with 76% of shares, and NIS and Lukoil Serbia being the minority shareholders.

 Since 2021: NIS takover

 On 24 December 2021, NIS increased its stake in HIP-Petrohemija to 90% of shares, after purchasing the majority of stakes from the Government of Serbia for 150 million euros.
+The sale was finished in June 2023, after the European Commission approved it in September 2022.
+In early December 2025, HIP-Petrohemija had to halt production at its refinery due to U.S. sanctions affecting Gazprom-majority-owned NIS, causing an oil shortage.
+The U.S. Office of Foreign Assets Control granted NIS a temporary operating license on December 31, 2025, under the condition that Gazprom would sell its shares in NIS.